spryker-sdk/async-api/README.md

 ## Validating an AsyncAPI file

-The `vendor/bin/asyncapi asyncapi:schema:validate` validates a given AsyncAPI file.
+The `vendor/bin/asyncapi schema:asyncapi:validate` validates a given AsyncAPI file.

 ## Create code from an existing AsyncAPI

-The `vendor/bin/asyncapi asyncapi:code:generate` reads an existing AsyncAPI file and creates code out of it.
+The `vendor/bin/asyncapi code:asyncapi:generate` reads an existing AsyncAPI file and creates code out of it.
 This command creates:

 - Message Transfer definitions (XML)
 - Adds handler for Messages that are sent to the application